 Conditions were tough in the camps.
 Legal challenges to the internment were turned aside, even by the Supreme Court.
 Most Japanese-Americans were kept in the camps until late 1945, when the war ended, ad some for months afterward.

 There was a dogged handful of white Americans who protested the internment and worked to end it.
 Prominent among them were Quakers and the American Friends Service Committee.
 A book, Quiet Heroes, by Tsukasa Sugimura, describes and celebrates this support.

 There are many powerful stories about Friends in this book; but those are for another time.
 This post is about why someone in the camp, an American citizen, might have questions or resistance to saluting the U.S. flag or singing the national anthem.

 And whether the queries posed on the National Park Service study site are still apt:

 PS.
 Most of the internees did stay loyal to the U.S.; many of the young men volunteered for combat in Europe.
-Eventually, the U.S. government apologized for the internment.
+Eventually, the U.S. government apologized for the internment, and paid reparations.

 Wikipedia motes that, following the discovery of the European Holocaust there was a vigorous debate about whether these internment centers should be called “concentration camps.”
 That debate also is again timely, and I quote from the Wikipedia summary of the “Terminology debate”:

 Since the end of World War II, there has been debate over the terminology used to refer to camps in which Americans of Japanese ancestry and their immigrant parents, were incarcerated by the United States Government during the war.
 These camps have been referred to as “War Relocation Centers”, “relocation camps”, “relocation centers”, “internment camps”, and “concentration camps”, and the controversy over which term is the most accurate and appropriate continues.